-- Mr. Yuen Kam, who was our chairperson of the Board and director (resigned with effect from January 31, 2018). - Ms. Ting Zheng, who is our chairperson of the Board (appointed with effect from January 31, 2018), chief executive officer of the Company and the Beijing division; - Mr. Albert Chen, who is our chief financial officer and director; - Ms. Yue Deng, who was our chief executive officer of the Beijing division (resigned with effect from April 1, 2017); - Ms. Rui Arashiyama, who is our chief executive officer of the Guangdong and Zhejiang divisions; and - Ms. Xin Xu, who is our chief technology officer.
+- · Ms. Ting Zheng, who is our chairperson of the Board, chief executive officer of the Company and the Beijing division; - · Mr. Albert Chen, who is our chief financial officer and director; - · Ms. Rui Arashiyama, who is our chief executive officer of the Guangdong and Zhejiang divisions; and - · Ms. Xin Xu, who is our chief technology officer.